alcbarczak/ASLHandGestureDataset2011/README.md

 # ASLHandGestureDataset2011
 Image collection for ASL hand gestures

-This dataset was create to facilitate gesture recognition researcha and machine learning research.
+This dataset was created to facilitate gesture recognition research and machine learning research.

 Please, cite the following article if you use the images from this repository: